Episode 49

 Hi, I’m Heather Hester, and I’m so glad you’re here!

-Receive a free excerpt and reflection guide from my book, Parenting with Pride.
+Read my book, Parenting with Pride.

 Share More Human.
 More Kind.
 Please subscribe, rate, and review!